-To make packing go quicker, pick your workspace and collect your tools and supplies.
+Before you start, pick your workspace and collect your tools and supplies.
 You’ll need boxes of various sizes, bubble wrap/newspaper, cardboard, packing paper, tape, scissors, and a marker.
-You might also want to gather soft items like towels, blankets, and pillows to help absorb impact and keep the items tightly packed inside.

 Choose a Box

 Before packing up the box, add a layer of protection to the bottom.
-You can use a folded up towel or blanket, or bubble wrap or paper.
+You can use a folded up towel, blanket, bubble wrap, or paper.
 In some cases, you may have a foam pad to absorb any movement impact.
 This restrains the fragile items from moving too much and adds an extra layer of protection.

 You’ll also want to tape the bottom of the box.
 Don’t be afraid to use more than one thick layer of tape.
 If a box were to break open from the bottom, any fragile items that are inside could potentially break, making any precautionary measure pointless.